Distributed Transactions: An Intuitive Deep Dive

 • Guarantees W + R > N ⇒ any read sees latest write

 In 2PC, you implicitly require all participants (strict quorum = N).
-If one is down, the entire G stalls.
+If one is down, the entire global transaction stalls, and the system may require manual intervention to ensure data consistency.

 4. Three-Phase Commit (3PC) & Timeouts